Jonathan Rea practises for Repsol Honda ahead of MotoGP debut

 World Superbikes rider Jonathan Rea has been testing his new MotoGP bike ahead of standing in for world champion Casey Stoner.

-Stoner is awaiting surgery after breaking his ankle in a crash in Indianapolis in August and Northern Irishman Rea, 25, will deputise for the Repsol Honda team in Misano and Aragon.
+Stoner is after breaking his ankle in a crash in Indianapolis in August and Northern Irishman Rea, 25, will deputise for the Repsol Honda team in Misano and Aragon.